 Tingle makes a cameo as part of the "Great Bay" stage in Melee.
 During gameplay, it's possible to send him for a dip in the ocean, and American players have been known to call a truce in order to do just that.

 Mario is the most popular character in Japan, followed by Kirby and Link.
-In the West, the Smash fanbase tends to ignore Mario and Kirby in favor of darker, more realistic characters.
+In the West, the Smash fanbase tends to ignore Mario and Kirby in favor of more hardcore characters.

 Some of the Pokémon characters are less popular in America than in Japan.
 This can be due to the species suffering from this trope in their home series and/or due to their being given Pokémon Speak to tie in with the anime, which also suffers from this trope.
 Pikachu and Jigglypuff are probably the best examples, as they fit both criteria.
-Other Pokémon such as Greninja can suffer from the latter; some American fans are hoping that, despite the nature of its voice acting, it doesn't turn out to be an expy of Ash's Froakie or Riot's Greninja.
+Greninja is a straightforward example, in that its English voice acting makes it harder to take seriously than in Japanese; while it's still popular in the West, it has more detractors for being a "silly" character.

 Young Link vs. Toon Link.
 Some have no problems with either of them, wanting to play as either Link not in his adult form or the Link in the cel-shaded games.
 Others prefer one over the other.
 Others wish that they had different movesets than the adult Link, especially in that they both get a plethora of items in their respective games.
 Others dislike both characters, saying that one Link is enough.

 People who like the Wii Fit Trainer say she's a fresh, creative addition to the roster, and that her moves and inclusion are just plain funny.
 People who dislike her think she's too ridiculous, and worry that she's been given the slot over more "deserving" characters.